Joseph DiCarlo

 Joseph J. C. DiCarlo (March 21, 1936 – October 22, 2020) was an American politician who served in both houses of the Massachusetts General Court.
 He was expelled from the Senate in 1977 after he was convicted of extortion.
-He was the first Massachusetts State Senator to be expelled.
+He is the first Massachusetts State Senator to be expelled.

 Early life

-DiCarlo was born on March 21, 1936 in Somerville, Massachusetts.
-He grew up in Revere, Massachusetts and graduated from Immaculate Conception High School, Boston College, and Boston University.
+DiCarlo was born on March 21, 1936, in Somerville, Massachusetts.
+He grew up in Revere, Massachusetts, and graduated from Immaculate Conception High School, Boston College, and Boston University.
 Prior to entering politics, DiCarlo was a junior high school history teacher in Revere.

 Political career

 In 1964, DiCarlo was elected to the Massachusetts House of Representatives.
 During his first term he was named chairman of the education committee.
 In 1968 DiCarlo challenged incumbent State Senator Harry Della Russo in the 1st Suffolk District (later known as the Suffolk, Essex, and Middlesex District), which consisted of Revere, Winthrop, Saugus, and Everett.
 He upset Della Russo in the Democratic primary and went on to win the general election.

 From 1971 to 1973 DiCarlo was the Assistant Majority Leader.
 In this role he gained a reputation as being fiercely loyal to Senate President Kevin B. Harrington.
 In 1973 Harrington promoted DiCarlo to Senate Majority Leader, which made him the second ranking person in the Senate.
 DiCarlo was seen as Harrington's protégée and eventual successor.

 At the 1970 state Democratic Convention, DiCarlo was considered a possible compromise candidate for Lieutenant Governor if the convention was deadlocked.
 However, there was no deadlock and the nomination was won by Michael Dukakis.